Dec 14, 2010

 ROBERT: "You guys stay here in case something happens to me."

 JAD: But here's what I don't get, like, how does this actually operate?
 Like, Robert's not gonna sit there while the manor is flooding and be like, "Well, let's see.
-I have a cousin that's an eighth and a second cousin at the 32nd."
+I have a cousin that's an eighth and a second cousin, that's a 32nd."

-CARL ZIMMER: No. You understand the math has already been done.
+CARL ZIMMER: No, you don't understand.
+The math has already been done.

 JAD: The math has already ...